Starkey Hearing Aids: Reviewed and Tested by an Audiologist

 Remote Microphones

-Starkey hearing aids are compatible with two remote clip-on microphones: Remote Microphone and Mini Remote Microphone.
-The Remote Microphone captures sound but can also stream audio through receivers like the Phonak Roger X or a Bluetooth connection (helpful if you have an Android phone or tablet).
+Starkey hearing aids are compatible with two remote clip-on microphones and one tabletop microphone: Starlink Remote Microphone + , StarLink Mini Remote Microphone and StarLink Table Microphone.
+The Remote Microphone + captures sound and can also stream audio through receivers like the Phonak Roger X or a Bluetooth connection (helpful if you have an Android phone or tablet).
 It also includes a Telecoil.
-By the specs, it sizes up well against the ReSound MultiMic and would be a good multi-function tool.
+By the specs, it sizes up well against the ReSound MultiMic and would be a good multifunction tool.

 TV Streamer

-This device connects via an analog or digital cable to your TV or cable box and then streams the signal to the hearing aids.
-Once connected, these are pretty straightforward and help counteract the negative effects of distance, reverberation, and background noise on TV listening, particularly in large rooms with vaulted ceilings and hard floors.
+Starkey offers two TV streamers: StarLink TV Streamer and the newer StarLink Edge TV Streamer.
+The former device connects via an analog or digital cable to your TV or cable box and then streams the signal to the hearing aids.
+Once connected, they are pretty straightforward and help counteract the negative effects of distance, reverberation and background noise on TV listening, particularly in large rooms with vaulted ceilings and hard floors.

 Remote Control

-For those who aren’t all about the smartphone apps and have trouble with the relatively small buttons on hearing aids, Starkey offers a standalone remote control.
-About the size of a business card case, this simple remote is a newer version of a longstanding and successful Starkey SurfLink Remote which we’ll get to in a bit.
+For those who aren’t all about smartphone apps and have trouble with the relatively small buttons on hearing aids, Starkey offers a stand-alone remote control: StarLink Remote Control 2.0.
+About the size of a business card case, the simple remote is a newer version of the long-standing and successful Starkey SurfLink Remote.

 Starkey’s Synergy Platform

-Starkey’s Synergy platform uses 900 MHz wireless, which Starkey has used for many years in their SurfLink accessories.
-The current platform provides an excellent range of high-quality hearing aids, including custom-fit Picasso devices, at a good range of prices.
-The Synergy line is compatible with a Remote Control (SurfLink Remote), TV streamer (SurfLink Media 2), and remote microphone (SurfLink Remote Microphone 2).
-Also, they offer a small Bluetooth receiver that plugs into the Remote Microphone to provide Bluetooth streaming and background noise control.
+Starkey’s Synergy platform uses 900 MHz wireless, which Starkey has used for many years in their SurfLink (now StarLink) accessories.
+The current platform provides an excellent range of high-quality hearing aids, including custom-fit Picasso devices, in a good range of prices.
+The Synergy line is compatible with a remote control, TV streamer and remote microphone.
+They also offer a small Bluetooth receiver that plugs into the Remote Microphone to provide Bluetooth streaming and background noise control.

-I’ve used SurfLink products for years and have always found them to be reliable and easy to use.
+I’ve used both SurfLink and StarLink products for years and have always found them to be reliable and easy to use.

 Starkey Build and Service

-Hardware-wise, I have historically found Starkey’s build quality to be on par with others.
-Like other providers, they occasionally have a design that shows more failures, but I have always found them to be responsive when it comes to repairs, replacements, and learning lessons for future models.
+I have found Starkey’s hardware build quality to be on par with other brands, such as Oticon and Phonak.
+Like those providers, Starkey occasionally has a design that shows more failures, but I have always found them to be responsive when it comes to repairs, replacements and learning lessons for future models.

 Their focus since the early days was on custom ITE solutions and all-make repairs, which they still excel at.
-It’s pretty common in the hearing aid industry for a manufacturer to only repair their own devices if they are less than five years old.
-They will sometimes deviate from that but usually tack on a hefty price to do that legacy work.
+It’s pretty common in the hearing aid industry for a manufacturer to repair only their own devices if they are less than five years old.
+They will sometimes deviate from that, but they usually tack on a hefty price to do the work.

 Starkey Hearing Aids